vuejs/governance/Vue-2.0-Beta-Starter-Resources.md

 ## Vue-cli and Templates

-[vue-cli](https://github.com/vuejs/vuue-cli) is the command line tool that helps you to quickly set up projects with vue-loader or vueify and other goodies like eslint support.
+[vue-cli](https://github.com/vuejs/vuue-cli) is the command line tool that helps you to quickly set up projects with vue-loader or vueify and other goodies, like eslint support.

-vue-cli offers two flavours of templates: the 'normal' ones come with a complete setup for dev, testing and building for producion, while the '-simple' versions offer a quick start to get hacking.
+vue-cli offers two flavors of templates: the 'normal' ones come with a complete setup for dev, testing and building for production, while the '-simple' versions offer a quick start to get hacking.

 * The "bigger" templates (`webpack` and `browserify`) are **not** ready for vue 2.0 yet
 * But there are `2.0`-ready version of `-simple` templates for both bundlers: [`webpack-simple-2.0`](https://github.com/vuejs-templates/webpack-simple-2.0) and [`browserify-simple-2.0`](https://github.com/vuejs-templates/browserify-simple-2.0)